vert-x/mod-lang-php/README.md

 If the `trustAll(TRUE)` is invoked on the client, then the client will trust all server certificates.
 The connection will still be encrypted but this mode is vulnerable to 'man in the middle' attacks.
 I.e. you can't be sure who you are connecting to.
 Use this with caution.
-Default value is `false`.
+Default value is `FALSE`.

 If `trustAll(TRUE)` has not been invoked then a client trust store must be configured and should contain the certificates of the servers that the client